guessit-io/guessit/docs/advanced-configuration.rst

 Backwards Compatibility
 -----------------------
 This is an advanced feature which exposes Guessit internal parameters.
 These parameters are exposed to help you tweak Guessit results to fit your needs.
-We're willing to keep it backwards compatible, but in other to enhance Guessit, these parameters might change without prior notice.
+We're willing to keep it backwards compatible, but in order to enhance Guessit, these parameters might change without prior notice.